jultty/blog/posts/md/void-on-zfs.md

 #### Reconfiguring packages

-After chrooting, it might be a good idea to run `xbps-reconfigure` to make sure packages are properly configured.
+After chrooting, it may be a good idea to run `xbps-reconfigure` to make sure packages are properly configured.
 This is because in the bootstrap process some packets may have tried to configure themselves while relying on directories that were not mounted anywhere.

 This is particularly true for [`dracut`](https://github.com/OSInside/kiwi/issues/1867), which is a tool that generates initramfs and initrd images, therefore being critical to the early boot process.
 You might see error messages related to it in your first run of xbps outside of the chroot, when installing the base system.